 Understandably, the proposed CSKT Water Compact has generated emotional feelings among many Montanans.
 No one wants to lose their access to water that is critical to their personal or economic survival.

 In the past year, Compact proponents have made good logical arguments showing how the Compact will benefit Montanans and hurt no one.
-We will cover these arguments in a following article.

 The Compact was not ready for approval in 2013, so legislators who voted against it then are not necessarily against it in 2015.
 It’s a new ballgame.